sowcow/ogden-german/README.md

 ## Bugs

 - Drawings does not handle well browser window size changes so keep it same/maxed if you use the feature

-## Motivation

-Technically I want to get my german vocabulary recognition to some level.
-But this reverse way should also acheive that by casting more light on basic vocabulary gaps in a nice environment.

 ## Spaced Repitition